-Course outline: A PhD thesis is required to be an original, coherent and consistent body of work which reflects the candidate's own efforts.
+A PhD thesis is required to be an original, coherent and consistent body of work which reflects the candidate's own efforts.
 The thesis may not be more than 80 000 words.
 A candidate will undertake research, and such advanced coursework as may be required, under the guidance of a supervisor or supervisors appointed by Senate.

-MEC6006W ENGINEERING EDUCATION THESIS
+MEC6006W THESIS ENGINEERING EDUCATION

-Course outline: A PhD thesis is required to be an original, coherent and consistent body of work which reflects the candidate's own efforts.
+A PhD thesis is required to be an original, coherent and consistent body of work which reflects the candidate's own efforts.
 The thesis may not be more than 80 000 words.
 A candidate will undertake research, and such advanced coursework as may be required, under the guidance of a supervisor or supervisors appointed by Senate.